ngvtuan/darg/README.md

 See https://github.com/patroqueeet/darg/blob/develop/dev_commands.md for details about compiling etc. Make sure `bower` and `npm` installs in `darg.js` are being run befor development start.

+Finally add Secret Key to Django settings.
+Use http://www.miniwebtool.com/django-secret-key-generator/ for generation and add to your `site/project/settings/dev_local.py`.
+Although we have provided a default one into `dev_local.dist.py`.

 Frontend Development
 ====================
 follow above instructions for setup. to run the app run: